dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

 * (not ready) [Bravo](https://github.com/statgen/bravo) -- Variant browser
 * (not ready) generick8s -- this is a Kubernetes guest book example application.
 Using it until I can find a bioinformatics, K8s service.

-The schema of the .dockstore.yml follows.
-For now, we will describe by example; a formal schema may follow.

 ### Terms

-* Service -- what the .dockstore.yml describes.
+* Service -- A long running process, such as a web app or interactive application.
+* .dockstore.yml -- A configuration file that describes a service.
+* Launcher or Service Launcher -- An application that launches the service, using the information provided in the .dockstore.yml and the input parameter file.
+Examples: Leonardo, Dockstore CLI.
 * User -- the consumer of the service.
-* Input Parameter file -- allows the user to specify inputs to the service, e.g., what genomics data to download, what environment variables to set.
+* Input parameter file -- allows the user and/or launcher to specify inputs to the service, e.g., what genomics data to download, what environment variables to set.
-* Launcher -- the application that launches the service, using the information provided in the .dockstore.yml and the input parameter file.
-Examples: Leonardo, Dockstore CLI.

 ### The .dockstore.yml

+The .dockstore.yml is similar to .travis.yml and .circle-ci/config.yml; it is a file committed to a source code repository, and it describes the service.
+The launcher uses the file to stand up the service.
+The .dockstore.yml in also used by Docsktore to surface the service in Dockstore.

+The schema of the .dockstore.yml follows.
+For now, we will describe by example; a formal schema may follow.

 ```
 # The dockstore.yml version; 1.1 is required for services
 version: 1.1

-# The service key, which is required for services
+# A required key named service
 service:
   # The type is required, and can be docker-compose, kubernetes, or helm.
   type: docker-compose

   # The name of the service, required
-  name: UCSC Xena Browser # The name of the service, required
+  name: UCSC Xena Browser

   # The author, optional
-  author: UCSC Genomics Institute # The service's author
+  author: UCSC Genomics Institute

   # An optional description
   description: |
     The UCSC Xena browser is an exploration tool for public and private,
     multi-omic and clinical/phenotype data.
     It is recommended that you configure a reverse proxy to handle HTTPS

   # These are files the Dockstore will index.
 They will be directly downloadable from Dockstore.
-Wildcards are not allowed.
+Wildcards are not supported.
   files:
      - docker-compose.yml
      - README.md